Secession? Rush Limbaugh floats a startling notion — then quickly backs off.

 But then he took his hand away from the flame: “I myself haven’t made up my mind.
 I still haven’t given up the idea that [conservative Americans] are the majority and that all we have to do is find a way to unite and win.”

-After his remarks drew pushback on social media, Limbaugh backed off further on Thursday, saying that he’d “never” advocated secession and that people “on the left” had purposely mischaracterized his comments.
+After his remarks drew pushback on social media, Limbaugh backed off further on Thursday, saying that he had “never” advocated secession and that people “on the left” had purposely mischaracterized his comments.

 Limbaugh is a longtime Trump loyalist; in the final weeks of the fall campaign, he hosted Trump for a two-hour “radio rally” in which the host lavished praise on his guest.
-Trump, in turn, awarded Limbaugh the Presidential Medal of Freedom in February, taking the unprecedented step of interrupting his State of the Union speech so that First Lady Melania Trump could drape the medal around his neck.
+Trump, for his part, awarded Limbaugh the Presidential Medal of Freedom in February, taking the unprecedented step of interrupting his State of the Union speech so that first lady Melania Trump could drape the medal around his neck.

 But Limbaugh seems to realize Trump’s chances of overturning the election are slim.
 On Wednesday, he imagined what an out-of-office Trump would do.